Grayda/node-orvibo/README.md

 Helping out
 ===========

 I'm looking for hardware donations.
 If you own an RF switch or a Kepler and are willing to donate them, please contact me using the address on my GitHub profile.
-Likewise, if you'd like to donate money to cover hardware and programming costs, I accept PayPal.
-Just head to http://paypal.me/davidgrayPhotography
+Likewise, if you'd like to donate money to cover hardware and programming costs, I accept PayPal and Bitcoin.
+Just head to http://paypal.me/davidgrayPhotography for PayPal, or send me some delicious digital currency with Bitcoin: 34agreMVU8QeHu4cLLPkyw5EYdSKp6NqTV

 I'd also love pull requests and forks.
 As I no longer use my Orvibo products with node.js, my time spent maintaining this package will be low, so by all means raise issues, pull, fork and do whatever you can to help out :)